From feeding our communities to protecting our environment, giving

 Along with doing our part to protect the planet, Good Matters enables employees to support local charities and other causes that are close to their hearts.
 Each year, team members can take advantage of eight hours of paid time to volunteer for an organization of their choice.
 We also run numerous company activities throughout the year, and encourage our employees to participate.

 MWW received the Ann Klein Advocacy Award for our “Good Matters” program, which supports employee volunteer hours and pro-bono work.
-Giving back to the communities in which we live and work is part of our agency DNA, and it was an honor to be recognized for our efforts.
+It was an honor to be recognized for our efforts.
 The Ann Klein Advocate Awards have been held annually since 1988 to honor Ann Klein, former Commissioner of the New Jersey Department of Human Services, who was instrumental in establishing a community-based system of care for people with mental and physical disabilities.

 On October 16th, MWW participated in GLAAD’s Spirit Day and employees wore purple to take a stand against LGBT youth bullying.
 Spirit Day has been observed annually since 2010, and individuals, schools, organizations, corporations, and public figures across the nation show their support by wearing purple, which symbolizes 'spirit' on the rainbow flag.